Skip to article frontmatterSkip to article content

 in_stock: bool

-http POST :8000/products/ name="Pen" price="9.99" in_stock=true
+http -v POST :8000/products/ name="Pen" price="9.99" in_stock=true

-➡️ price="9.99" is a string, but Pydantic converts it to float.
+➡️ price="9.99" is a string, but Pydantic converts it to float by FastAPI

-➡️ in_stock=true is converted to bool.
+➡️ in_stock=true, same, and is converted to bool

-4. Advanced validation
+Advanced validation - constraints

 Pydantic offers simple constraints: